Pat Healy (fighter): Return to Titan Fighting Championship

 On December 23, 2014, it was announced that Healy had signed a multi-fight contract with Titan FC, and was expected to return to the promotion in early 2015.
 On March 20, 2015, he faced undefeated Kurt Kinser for the inaugural Titan FC Lightweight Championship at Titan FC 33.
 Healy won the fight via split decision.

 Healy was originally scheduled to make his first title defense against fellow UFC veteran Mike Ricci at Titan FC 34 on July 18, 2015, however, Ricci was forced out of the bout due to injury and was replaced by Marcus Edwards.
 Healy won the fight via third-round TKO.
 For his next title defense, Healy is expected to headline Titan FC 35 against veteran Rick Hawn.
 He missed weight for this fight, and was stripped of the title; the vacant championship remained on the line for Hawn only.
 Hawn won the fight by split decision.

 Absolute Championship Berkut

 Healy faced Leandro Silva on January 13, 2017, at ACB 51: Silva vs. Torgeson.
 He lost the fight via TKO in the first round.

-Healy faced Brendan Loughnane on on July 22, 2017, at ACB 65: Silva vs. Agnaev.
+Healy faced Brendan Loughnane on July 22, 2017, at ACB 65: Silva vs. Agnaev.
 He won the back-and-forth fight via split decision.

 Healy faced Magomed Raisov on January 13, 2018, at ACB 78: Young Eagles 24.
 He lost the fight via technical knockout and announced his retirement from competing professionally at his Facebook after the loss.